tsedio/tsed/docs/docs/middlewares/global-error-middleware.md

 `@MiddlewareError()` lets you handle all the errors when you add your middleware in your [ServerLoader](/api/common/server/components/ServerLoader.md).

 ::: tip
-You have two to handle error (globally).
+You have two ways to handle errors (globally).
 The first (better) way is to override the default [Global Error Handler](/docs/middlewares/override/global-error-handler.md).

 This method is useful if you want to keep Ts.ED error handler.
 Your error middleware will be called before Ts.ED error handler.
 :::